Why chatbots fail? 7 common limitations of chatbots

 Unclear scope of the chatbot and/or too broad purposes of its utilization

 Despite the progress of the last few years, chatbots have not yet got the versatility and capability of improvisation of human brains.
-A bot still remains a bot, and it needs a clear and precise scope for its utilization.
+Just like any human being that works for a company, it needs a clear and precise scope for its utilization.

 The problem of the scope of a chatbot is strictly connected with the purposes of the organization that is going to use the bot.
 In many cases, the goals are too vague or not well-defined, which answers the question why chatbots fail.